-Watch the production students’ report on the workshop.
+Watch the students’ report on this workshop.

 TV Studio Production

-Watch how the students "cut it” in editing workshop.
+Watch how the VFX students "cut it".

-See what the radio students have to say.
+See what the Radio students have to say.